Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 an error message that there is no file called `*.pdf`.
 However, generally commands like `wc` and `ls` see the lists of file names matching these expressions, but not the wildcards themselves.
-It is the shell, not the other programs, that deals with expanding wildcards, and this another example of orthogonal design.
+It's the shell, not the other programs, that expands the wildcards.

 Going back to `wc`, if we run `wc -l` instead of just `wc`, the output shows only the number of lines per file: